hljeong/cp/log.md

   - explosion

 ## 12.24.22
-- wb training upsolve
+- wb22 training upsolve
 - solved
   - intelligenceinfection: scc, compress, topsort, private message all bad nodes (nodes that have enemy downstream) and public message sources of good nodes incrementally

 ## 12.25.22
-- wb training upsolve
+- wb22 training upsolve
 - solved
   - companypicnic: dp on tree, either use or not use
   - spaceprobe: union all bad segs to start at